What is DICOM Storage Commitment Service and why is it needed

 Implementing DICOM Storage Commit SCU with RZDCX

 The example code this time is directly from my nUnit test suite.
-You can download the sources from this link.
+You can download RZDCX Examples with this and other examples.
 All these examples do basically the same: Create some DICOM Test Files, Save them to disk, Send them using C-STORE, Check that they were stored with Storage Commitment and wait for the result.

 public void CommitFilesSameThread()